 The Temporary Assistance for Needy Families (TANF) program provides state flexibility in operating programs designed to help low-income families achieve independence and economic self-sufficiency.
 The performance measures for the TANF program assess the extent to which TANF work-eligible individuals and families transition from cash assistance to employment.
 Full success requires not only that recipients get jobs, but also that they stay in employment and increase their earnings in order to reduce dependency and enable families to support themselves.
 The state spending requirement of matching funds for the federal TANF payment is referred to as "maintenance-of-effort" or MOE.
 This performance measure reports on the median state share of federal TANF and state MOE funds used for work, education, and training activities.
-The most recent actual result decreased from 7.3 percent in
+The most recent actual result increased from 6.7 percent in FY 2020 to 7.4 percent in FY 2021, exceeding the target of 6.8 percent.
+Through intentional technical assistance, ACF encourages states to invest more resources towards engaging TANF work-eligible individuals in work and work preparation activities so that families with barriers to employment can reach the ultimate outcome of a stable, unsubsidized job.